disrin/multiome_analyses/README.md

 **Calculates quality control metrics (like mitochondrial and ribosomal gene expression).**
 **Runs Scrublet for detecting doublets and adds the results to the dataset.**
 **Creates a directory for saving output files.**
-**saves the entire AnnData object, including expression matrix, annotations, QC metrics, and other calculations (like doublet scores), into a new .h5ad file fro next steps.**# Multiome_analyses
+**saves the entire AnnData object, including expression matrix, annotations, QC metrics, and other calculations (like doublet scores), into a new .h5ad file fro next steps.**